EARLY BLACK FRIDAY: UP TO 25% OFF SITEWIDE

 If you're buying an engagement ring on a budget and your top priority isn't clarity, your best option is to look for diamonds in the Very Slightly Included (VS1 or VS2) or Slightly Included (SI1) range.
 These diamonds still look good to the naked eye.
 You aren't going to be looking at your ring under a microscope — and no one else will either — so the difference between clarity won't matter as much.
 You can save hundreds (or even thousands) by opting for a stone that maybe isn't as highly rated on the GIA scale as others — and opting for a lower-rated clarity diamonds often means you can opt for a high carat size.

-The expert gemologists at With Clarity can also help you find the engagement ring that fits both your dreams and your budget.
+The expert gemologists at With Clarity can also help you find the diamond engagement ring that fits both your dreams and your budget.
 You'll be surprised at the clarity of the diamond — and the carats — you can buy when you have an expert on your side.

 4.8 Google review stars